9 Bible Verses About Prayer

 Give testimonies of answered prayers: When a prayer that your child has prayed for has been answered, talk about it with you child, and give thanks to the Lord together.

-Talk about how God answered the prayer.
-This is usually not in the way that we expect our prayers to be answered but, how Jesus chooses to answer our prayers.
 Let your kids learn that even when God doesn't answer prayer how we desire him to, He is still faithful to answer them.
 Also, that His answer is even better then what we prayer for.

-You can get your child to share their testimonies of answered prayers to dad or grandma, too.
-Or, make it a tradition that once a week, at the dinner table, each person gets an opportunity to share about one prayer that got answered that week.
+Make it a tradition that once a week, at the dinner table, each person gets an opportunity to share about one prayer that got answered that week.

 What do you do if your child has no answered prayers yet?

-- share some of your own testimonies of answered prayers.
+1. Share some of your own testimonies of answered prayers.

-- talk about someone else's testimony of healing or answers to prayers.
+2. Talk about someone else's testimony of healing or answers to prayers.

-- Read stories from the bible that talk about people receiving answered to prayer.
+3. Read stories from the bible that talk about people receiving answered to prayer.
 Like the story of Ester, her prayers were answered and the Jews were saved from death.
 Or, Moses prayers helped God's people to be set free from slavery.
 And, of course their are the many miracles that Jesus prayed for, such as, turning water to wine and healing people sicknesses.
 The bible is full of answers to prayer you won't find any problem find ones that your child will like.

 Keys to Kids Prayer